TBD54566975/ftl/console/V1/docs/design-brief.md

     1. **Time Scrubbing:** We can move back and forth through time to see how events evolve in the console.
 This is particularly useful to track events across modules.
     2. **Broadcast Selected Timescale**: When we scrub the timeline this feature sends messages to other **features** indicating the ranges of time to display information for.
+    3. **Easy Time Range Selection:** Select between easy time ranges, 5 minutes, 15 minutes, 30 minutes, last hour, Last unit of time.
-    3. **Surface Errors:** For search param based errors it broadcast the errors to subscribing features.
+    4. **Surface Errors:** For search param based errors it broadcast the errors to subscribing features.

 2.  **Query Management:**